dtransposed/Lagrange/_posts/2018-12-31-Best-of-GANs-2018 (Part 1 out of 2).md

 Inspired by this [very modest reddit discussion](https://www.reddit.com/r/MachineLearning/comments/a8th4o/d_what_are_best_papers_regarding_gans_for_2018/), I have decided to make a quick overview of the most interesting publications from 2018 regarding GANs.
 The list is highly subjective - I have chosen research papers which were not only state-of-the-art, but also cool and highly enjoyable.
 In this first chapter I will discuss three publications.
 By the way, if you are interested in older GAN papers, [this article](https://medium.com/nurture-ai/keeping-up-with-the-gans-66e89343b46) may be helpful.
 One of the papers mentioned by the author even made it to my top list.

 1. __GAN Dissection: Visualizing and Understanding Generative Adversarial Networks__ - given the amount of hype around GANs, it is obvious that this technology, sooner or later, would be used commercially.
 However, because we know so little about their inner mechanism, I think that it remains difficult to create a reliable product.
 This work takes a huge leap towards the future, where we are able to truly control GANs.
-Please check out this [great interactive demo](https://gandissect.csail.mit.edu/), the results are stunning!
+Definitely check out their great interactive demo, the results are stunning!
 2. __A Style-Based Generator Architecture for Generative Adversarial Networks__ - NVIDIA research team regularly comes up with trail-blazing concepts (great [image impainting paper from 2018](https://www.youtube.com/watch?v=gg0F5JjKmhA), quite recent demo of using [neural networks for graphics rendering](https://www.youtube.com/watch?time_continue=2&v=ayPqjPekn7g)).
 This paper is no exception, plus the video which shows their results is simply mesmerising.
 3. __Evolutionary Generative Adversarial Networks__ - this is a really readable and simply clever publication.
 Evolutionary algorithms together with GAN - this is bound to be cool.